Jackevans47/drf-api/README.md

 - [Font awesome](https://fontawesome.com/): for the free access to icons.
 - [Responsive Viewer](https://chrome.google.com/webstore/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb/related?hl=en): for providing a free platform to test website responsiveness
 - [Code Institute](https://codeinstitute.net/): for providing the walkthrough projects drf and moments that was used for inspiration and to help structure for my project.
 Code was used from these walkthroughs to help impliment my own project.
+- [Cloudinary](https://cloudinary.com/): for providing a free platform to store images for the project.

 ## Acknowledgements